Your Guide to Indices & Standard Form

 🧠 What This Chapter Is Really About

-Indices & Standard Form let us write very large or very small numbers concisely and model exponential growth in real-life contexts.
-Why you care: from scientific notation in data to bank interest calculations, these tools power everyday tech.
+With Indices & Standard Form, we can represent very large or very small numbers in a simple way and model exponential growth in real-life contexts.

 • using exponents to simplify repeated multiplication